- Pocket Pets (Guinea Pigs, Rabbits, Hamsters, Rats, etc.)

 We are open Saturday for business from 8:00am – Noon.
 After that, a kennel technician comes in several times over the weekend to let the pets out, feed, water, and play with them.
 If your pet is sick and hospitalized the doctor comes in to check on them and gives the necessary treatments.
 However, no one stays here 24 hours.

 We recommend Science Diet, Iams, and Eukanuba in that order.
 Dr. Flanary chooses to feed all of her pets Science Diet.
-She likes Science Diet because it is the most nutritionally balanced for each life stage of a pet’s life.
-It is also made in the USA, has the most research done on it and comes with a money back guarantee.
-You can shop for pet food on our online pharmacy.
+She likes the Science Diet because it is the most nutritionally balanced for each life stage of a pet’s life.
+It is also made in the USA, has the most research done on it, and comes with a money-back guarantee.
+You can shop for pet food at our online pharmacy.
+We also now offer Hills to Home which is where they ship the food directly to you.

 *Please ask your veterinarian (not a pet store employee) what food is best for your pet in order to receive an educated non-biased answer.